Do Gutter Guards Work?

 How Do Gutter Guards Work?

 Gutter guards are also known as gutter screens, helmets, or covers, and they’re placed over the tops of your gutters to prevent leaves, twigs and other debris from entering—they also allow water to drain away from your house properly.
-Ideally, these guards will save you time and money in the long run by reducing maintenance costs.
+Ideally, these guards will save you time and money in the long run by reducing maintenance costs or worse, the cost of major home repairs.
+Many homeowners realize too late that clogged gutters can cause serious, expensive problems with your property.

 It seems like gutter guards are a perfect solution to keeping your gutters from clogging.
 Plus, with a cover in place, you'll never have to clean gutters again.
 Right?